 Nope.
 Empty kitchen.
 That was just me.
-Eating the entire Chocolate Mousse Pie.
+Eating the entire pie.
+Oops.

-Fortunately, if ever there were a Chocolate Mousse Pie appropriate for polishing off solo, this is the right recipe to choose!
+Fortunately, if ever there were a chocolate pie appropriate for polishing off solo, this vegan pie recipe (or perhaps this Vegan Pumpkin Pie) is the one to choose!

-Here’s how to make the vegan chocolate pie of your dreams, my dreams, and the dreams of anyone and everyone who has ever wished that eating a slice of chocolate pie was the dietary equivalent of eating a salad:
+Here’s how to make the vegan chocolate fudge pie of your dreams, my dreams, and the dreams of anyone and everyone who has ever wished that eating a slice of chocolate pie was the dietary equivalent of eating a salad.

 Without a crust, the chocolate filling can serve as an OMG-good vegan chocolate pudding that’s a bit lighter than my favorite Avocado Chocolate Mousse (another winning recipe for better-for-you ingredient sneaks).